New-function APARs for Db2 13 in 2025

 A trusted context is always based on a system authorization ID and connection attributes, and the system authorization ID for the trusted context must be unique.
 Before this enhancement, this unique system authorization ID requirement limited the number of trusted contexts for each primary authorization ID.
 However, a primary authorization ID can be associated with multiple RACF groups, so the enhancement in this APAR means that the unique system authorization ID requirement no longer restricts the number of trusted contexts for each primary authorization ID.

-Related function levels for this APAR: FL 100 New function in this APAR takes effect after the PTF is applied at any function level; FL tbd The PTF for this APAR is expected to be verified by activating a to-be-determined future function level.
+Related function levels for this APAR: FL 100 New function in this APAR takes effect after the PTF is applied at any function level; FL 508 Activating function level 508 or higher verifies that this APAR is applied.

 For more information, see the following related topics:

-APAR PH66270 (July 2025) enhances the LISTDEF utility and Db2 installation CLIST to support the future conversion of remaining non-UTS objects in the Db2 catalog an directory to universal table spaces (UTS).
+APAR PH66270 (July 2025) enhances the LISTDEF utility and Db2 installation CLIST to support the future conversion of remaining non-UTS objects in the Db2 catalog and directory to universal table spaces (UTS).

 The LISTDEF utility is enhanced to support specifying table names for Db2 catalog and directory in INCLUDE and EXCLUDE clauses of the LISTDEF control statement.
 Also, support is added for specifying the SYSUTILX directory table space and table names.